Pay employees Statutory Sick Pay (SSP)

 To pay an employee SSP, you must first enter their absence details.
 You can create a new instance of sickness or extend an existing one.
 To find out how, choose an option below.

-Qualifying Earnings.
-Select this if the SSP payment gets classed as qualifying earnings.
+• Qualifying Earnings.
+Select this if the SSP payment is subject to qualifying earnings.
 This is the amount your pension contributions are get based on if you contribute to a pension scheme.
-Read more about qualifying earnings
+For more information, read Statutory Sick Pay (SSP) - qualifying rules

 Pensions